 - Overview of Benadryl.
 For a general overview of Benadryl, you can refer to this article.

 - Side effects.
-If you’re interested learning about the side effects of Benadryl, see this article.
+If you’re interested in learning about the side effects of Benadryl, see this article.

 - Drug comparison.
 For information abouthow Benadryl compares with Claritin, Zyrtec, Allegra, Unisom, and melatonin, see this article.